-One the best things about the Yucatàn Peninsula in Mexico are the Cenote’s.
-Cenote’s are fresh water caves or large holes in the ground that have formed in the limestone over millions of years.
+One of the best things about the Yucatàn Peninsula in Mexico is the Cenotes.
+Cenotes are freshwater caves or large holes in the ground that have formed in the limestone over millions of years.
 They are an ideal place to go for a swim and cool off.
 We visited a few of the main cenote’s but the Peninsula has hundreds if not thousands of them.

 The Gran Cenote, Tulum

 This was our first cenote experience and we were excited to visit.
 It was about a 4km cycle from Tulum which was relatively easy to do as the road is flat, it was just very hot and sunny.
 The Gran Cenote was also the most extensive and expensive cenote we visited.
 It costs a massive 150MXP per person!

 The water within the cenote is clear with the staff ensuring everyone has a shower before entering so the pool remains clean.
 Part of the cenote is open but large parts are within caves.
 The cenote is also very deep and as you snorkel you can even spot the odd diver beneath.

 If you like you can rent a mask and snorkel or bring your own which is advisable to see the cave structures underwater.
 We had packed our swimming goggles which worked fine.
 You can also dive the cenote which will give you access to more the underwater cave system.

 As Tulum is a popular tourist town on the coast the cenote’s in the area can charge more than in other parts of the Peninsula.
 Many of the cenotes around Playa del Carmon and Cancun are even more expensive and if you are on a budget should be avoided.